melanielaporte/study-timer/README.md

 # Study Pal Timer

-Welcome to Study Buddy Timer – your friendly study companion I created to help me focus!
+Welcome to simple and elegant Study Buddy Timer – your study companion I created to help me focus!

 ## How to Use